-Taking students on field trips is fun and challenging at the same time.
-Counting heads, booking busses, packing food and water, medical bags, and tracking down that last kid that had to get the snack bar right before leaving is always tiring.
-However, 2020 has left every kid and every teacher wishing for some normalcy the opportunity to see something new and exciting.
-The question arises as to how teachers and homeschoolers can make classes fun and exciting.
-How can we, as teachers, bring that loving field-trip-feeling into the classroom?
+Counting heads, booking busses, packing food and water and medical bags, and tracking down that last kid that had to get the snack bar right before leaving for field trips is always tiring.
+However, 2020 has left every kid and every teacher wishing for some normalcy and the opportunity to see something new and exciting.
+The question arises about how teachers and homeschoolers can make classes fun and exciting.
+How can we, teachers, bring that loving field-trip-feeling into the classroom?
 The answer is virtual field trips for students!

-While virtual field trips don’t hold the same excitement for students as getting to run away from school for the day to learn something new, these virtual field trips are just the trick to make learning exciting and get through a new virtual time in education.
+While digital field trips don’t hold the same excitement for students as getting to run away from school for the day to learn something new, these virtual field trips are just the trick to make remote learning exciting and get through a new virtual time in education.

 How Do You Plan a Virtual Field Trip for Students?

 One of the perks of planning virtual field trips is that it is significantly easier than planning a real one.
 However, to make the experience as impactful as a real field trip, there will be some things that you need to do before the “trip.”

 Make sure you have the proper techniques to complete your field trip.
 If students have personal computers or classroom tablets, ensure they are fully charged before the virtual field trips.
 Further, if the field trip has a guided speaker, ensure that all students have a set of headphones.
 You can also show the field trip on a projector screen or an interactive whiteboard.

 Ensure that students know ahead of time when their virtual field trip is.
 There are a lot of fun things that can be done in correlation with the field trip.
 Maybe have a dress-up day to mimic going on the real trip.
 Possibly have space-like snacks to match their trip to the international space station or croissants to their trip to Paris!

 Gather any learning activities you want your kids to complete while attending their virtual tour.
 Making sure students actively pay attention to their trip will help them get more out of it.